georgecwan/rss2reddit/README.md

     - If the Python version is shown to be Python 2, you may have to run the same command with `python3` instead of `python` (e.g. `python3 --version`).
 If the correct command `python3`, Make sure to use the `python3` command for all the steps below as well.
-- Navigate to your local copy of the rss-to-subreddit folder: `cd PATH_TO_FOLDER`
+- Navigate to your local copy of the rss2reddit folder: `cd PATH_TO_FOLDER`
     - If you are unsure about the path, dragging the folder into the command line interface might paste the path in for you.
 On some platforms, you can also right-click the folder and select "Copy as path".
 - **Optional but recommended:** Create a virtual environment: `python -m venv venv`